yasirkula/UnityNativeGallery/Plugins/NativeGallery/README.txt

 - insert "-weak_framework PhotosUI -weak_framework Photos -framework AssetsLibrary -framework MobileCoreServices -framework ImageIO" to the "Other Linker Flags" of Unity-iPhone Target (if your Deployment Target is at least 8.0, it is sufficient to insert "-weak_framework PhotosUI -framework Photos -framework MobileCoreServices -framework ImageIO")
 - lastly, remove Photos.framework and PhotosUI.framework from Link Binary With Libraries of Unity-iPhone Target in Build Phases, if exists

+IMPORTANT: If you are targeting iOS 14 or later, you need to build your app with Xcode 12 or later to avoid any permission issues.

 3. FAQ
 - How can I fetch the path of the saved image or the original path of the picked image on iOS?